 We may be unable to enter into collaborative agreements without additional clinical data or unable to continue a collaborative agreement as a result of unsuccessful future clinical trials.
 Additionally, we may face competition in the search for alliances.
 As a result, we may not be able to enter into alliances on acceptable terms, if at all.
 Our collaborative relationships may never result in the successful development or commercialization of CHEMOSAT and HEPZATO or any other product.
 The success of any collaboration will depend upon our ability to perform our obligations under any agreements as well as factors beyond our control, such as the commitment of our collaborators and the timely performance of their obligations.
-The terms of any such collaboration may permit our collaborators to abandon the alliance at any time for any reason or prevent us from terminating arrangements with collaborators who do not perform in accordance with our expectations, or our collaborators may breach their agreements with us.
+The terms of any such collaborators who do not perform in accordance with our expectations, or our collaborators may breach their agreements with us.
 In addition, any third parties with whom we collaborate may have significant control over important aspects of the development and commercialization of our products, including research and development, market identification, marketing methods, pricing, composition of sales force and promotional activities.
 We will not control the amount and timing of resources that any collaborator may devote to our research and development programs or the commercialization, marketing or distribution of our products.
 We may not be able to prevent any collaborators from pursuing alternative technologies or products that could result in the development of products that compete with CHEMOSAT and HEPZATO or the withdrawal of their support for our products.
 The failure of any such collaboration could have a material adverse effect on our business.